ndreynolds/ratatouille/README.md

 ## Under the Hood

-The application runtime abstracts away a lot of the details concerning how the terminal window is updated and how events are received.
+The application runtime abstracts away many of the details concerning how the terminal window is updated and how events are received.
 If you're interested in how these things actually work, or if the runtime doesn't support your use case, see this guide: